mozilla-services/android-sync/README.rst

 Eclipse
 ~~~~~~~

-For information on how to run the unit tests with Eclipse, please see the
+For information on how to run the integration tests with Eclipse, please see
-`unit testing section of the Mozilla Wiki`_.
+the `integration testing section of the Mozilla Wiki`_.

-.. _`unit testing section of the Mozilla Wiki`: https://wiki.mozilla.org/Services/NativeSync#To_run_the_unit_test_suite_under_Eclipse
+.. _`integration testing section of the Mozilla Wiki`: https://wiki.mozilla.org/Services/NativeSync#To_run_the_integration_test_suite_under_Eclipse

 Landing code: getting your changes committed to android-sync and mozilla-inbound
 ================================================================================